 Base salaries for each of the named executive officers are approved by the Committee and are determined after taking into account several factors which include (1) salaries paid to officers by companies in the Company's select peer group and other REITS, (2) the nature of the position and (3) the contribution and experience of the officer.
-Under their employment agreements, the annual base salaries of Stanley K. Tanger and Steven B. Tanger are determined annually by agreement between each of them and the Board; provided however, if the Company's per share FFO for the previous year equaled or exceeded a targeted level, the annual base salary will not be less than the annual base salary for the previous year increased to reflect any increase in the CPI.
-The employment agreements of the other three most highly compensated executive officers provide for annual base salaries in fixed dollar amounts.
+Under their employment agreements, the annual base salaries of Stanley K. Tanger and Steven B. Tanger are determined annually by agreement between each of them and the Board; provided however, if the Company's per share Fund From Operations ("FFO") for the previous year equaled or exceeded a targeted level, the annual base salary will not be less than the annual base salary for the previous year increased to reflect any increase in the Consumer Price Index (the "CPI").
+The employment agreements of the other three most highly compensated executive officers provide for annual base salaries in fixed dollar amounts through calendar year 2002 and thereafter will be set by the Executive Compensation Committee in amounts not less than the salary for 2002.

-The employment contracts for Stanley and Steven Tanger, the Company's two most senior executives, provide for annual cash bonuses based upon the Company's performance as measured by Funds From Operations ("FFO") per share.
+The employment contracts for Stanley and Steven Tanger, the Company's two most senior executives, provide for annual cash bonuses based upon the Company's performance as measured by FFO per share.
 FFO is a widely accepted financial indicator used by certain investors and analysts to analyze and compare one equity REIT with another.
-FFO is generally defined as net income (loss), computed in accordance with generally accepted accounting principles, before extraordinary items and gains (losses) on sale of depreciable operating properties, plus depreciation and amortization uniquely significant to real estate.
+FFO is generally defined as net income (loss), computed in accordance with generally accepted accounting principles, before extraordinary items and gains (losses) on sale or disposal of depreciable operating properties, plus depreciation and amortization uniquely significant to real estate.
 The Company may also consider the award of cash bonuses and awards to any executive officers and key employees if certain performance criteria are met.
-The Company made special cash awards to Stanley and Steven Tanger during 2000.